 U.S. CDC ACIP Presentations Regarding TicoVac Vaccine

-Susan Hills, MBBS, MTH Medical Epidemiologist Arboviral Diseases Branch Centers for Disease Control and Prevention, presented on February 23, 2022: Work Group activities since last meeting and recommendations for consideration and vote.
+Susan Hills, MBBS, MTH Medical Epidemiologist Arboviral Diseases Branch Centers for Disease Control and Prevention, presented on February 23, 2022: Work Group activities since the last meeting and recommendations for consideration and vote.
 The CDC voted in the affirmative.

 On January 12, 2022, the U.S. CDC's Advisory Committee on Immunization Practices (ACIP) reviewed the following presentations: TICK-BORNE ENCEPHALITIS VACCINE Katherine Poehling, MD, MPH; TICK-BORNE ENCEPHALITIS VACCINE Susan Hills, MBBS, MTH; Evidence to Recommendations; Laboratory workers: Evidence to Recommendations - 46 laboratory-acquired infections globally, all before 1995.

 TicoVac is a vaccine that prevents TBE in individuals one year of age and older.
 Tell your doctor if you or your child have ever been infected with or been vaccinated against Yellow fever, Japanese encephalitis, or Dengue viruses.
 Antibodies might be in your blood that can react with the Tick-Borne Encephalitis (TBE) Virus used in tests to measure your antibody levels.
 These tests could then give wrong results.

 The effect of TicoVac 0.5 ml during pregnancy or while breastfeeding is unknown.